Let me show you how to get your first $695 credit card annual fee waived in my Ultimate Military Credit Cards course

 Possibly the most annoying thing about credit cards is the pending charges.
 Because of the way the processing network is setup, credit card transactions often take 2-3 business days to process.
 That means that you could look at your current balance and see $0, while there's $1000 in pending charges waiting to be processed.
 Annoying!

 One way to get around this is to look at your pending charges, which will be listed online for most credit cards.
 Another way is to look at your available credit limit.
 This is updated almost instantaneously to reflect pending charges.
 So if your current balance is $0, your limit is $1000, but your available limit is $800, you probably have $200 in pending charges.
 Remember that so you don't go spending money you don't have!

 This is how I get around this problem: Any time I make a credit card transaction, I move that amount of money from my main checking account to my “bills” account.
 That way when I look at my main checking account, I've already deducted the pending credit card charges.
 Then, every week or so, I pay off my current balance on all my credit cards from my bills account.
 My credit card balance goes to $0, I know I have the money to pay them in my bills account, my credit card reward points keep increasing, the credit card companies get their little slice of profits, and everyone is happy.

 How to Get Your First Credit Card

 Getting your first credit card is often too easy.
-As a student or military servicemember, you’re often a target demographic of the credit card companies.
+As a student or military servicemember, you're often a target demographic of the credit card companies.
 American Express offers military servicemembers no annual fees on all of their cards.
 I keep a list updated monthly of the best credit card offers I've found.

-I'd recommend a student card if you are in college or a secured card if you’re not.
+I'd recommend a student card if you are in college or a secured card if you're not.
 Only charge a few things to it a month and pay it in full every month.
 You will build yourself a great credit history and thank yourself later for not going into heaps of credit card debt.